 life to your mortal bodies through His Spirit who dwells in you.”
 In that

-way that words are lifeless inkblots on a page and phonemes formed in the
+sense the Spirit does all things.
+This includes giving life to mere inkblots on a page and phonemes formed in the

-mouth that become vibrations in the air that enter people’s ears, God gives
+mouth that become vibrations in the air that enter people’s ears.
+God gives

 life to them, causing certain people to be born-again, whose names have been